-Antiviral drugs: No antiviral drug has showed a significant impact in the death rate of COVID-19 .
+Antiviral drugs: No antiviral drug has yet showed a significant impact in the death rate of COVID-1912.

-Remdesivir has demonstrated in vitro and in vivo activity in animal models against the viral pathogens MERS and SARS, which are also coronaviruses and are structurally similar to SARS-CoV-2.
-Remdesivir has been approved in the EU for treatment of severe COVID-19.
-Interim results from the so called WHO Solidarity trial reported on hospitalized patients in 405 hospitals in 30 countries showed no or marginal benefit of remdesivir.
-The combination of the data of 4 trials with remdesivir vs control 8-11, showed no significant impact in the death rate ratio (0.91, 95% CI 0.79-1.05).
+Remdesivir (Veklury, approved for patients 12 years of age and older and weighing at least 40 kg) has demonstrated in vitro and in vivo activity in animal models against the viral pathogens MERS and SARS, which are also coronaviruses and are structurally similar to SARS-CoV-2.
+Remdesivir has been approved in the EU for treatment of COVID-19 pneumonia that requires additional oxygen therapy.
+Interim results from the so called WHO Solidarity trial reported on hospitalized patients in 405 hospitals in 30 countries showed no or marginal benefit of remdesivir13.
+The combination of the data of 4 trials with remdesivir vs control showed no significant impact in the death rate ratio (0.91, 95% CI 0.79-1.05)13-16.
 Based on these data, the WHO released a weak or conditional recommendation against the use of remdesivir in hospitalized patients with COVID-19 as the evidence suggests no important effect on mortality, need for mechanical ventilation, time to clinical improvement, and other patient-important outcomes.
-Two systematic reviews have failed to show benefit of remdesivir treatment for COVID-19.
-However, this does not exclude that there might be a potential benefit in immunocompromised and other high-risk populations particularly in the early phase of the infection.
-The combination of remdesivir and baricitinib (a JAK 1 and 2 inhibitor) was in a randomized trial shown to be superior to remdesivir alone in reducing the time of recovery (primary endpoint) especially in patients receiving high-flow oxygen or non-invasive ventilation but did not improve survival.
+Two systematic reviews have failed to show benefit of remdesivir treatment for COVID-19^{17,18}.
+However, this does not exclude that there might be a potential benefit in immunocompromised and other high-risk populations particularly in the early phase of the infection since treatment with remdesivir resulted in faster rates of recovery16.
+Additionally, the combination of remdesivir and baricitinib (a JAK 1 and 2 inhibitor) was in a randomized trial shown to be superior to remdesivir alone in reducing the time of recovery (primary endpoint) especially in patients receiving high-flow oxygen or non-invasive ventilation but did not improve survival19.
+Recently, a short three-day course of remdesivir was shown to reduce the risk of progression to severe COVID-19 or hospitalization in symptomatic outpatients with COVID-19 (0.7% vs. 5.3%)20